Gandi/hubot-phabs/README.md

 You also should use `hubot-restrict-ip` to limit the access to the web endpoints (api and feeds endpoints), or serve only on localhost (`EXPRESS_BIND_ADDRESS=127.0.0.1`) and use a proxy to access those endpoints.

 - `PHABRICATOR_ENABLED_ITEMS` - is used with feature `hear` to limit what kind of objects are commonly used in your instance of Phabricator
+- `PHABRICATOR_FEED_EVERYTHING` - if set to a value that is not '0' (like 1 or yes), then the feedall feature will not only announce tasks.
+Note that this option only applies to the `.ph feedall to <room>` case, not to specific projects feeds.

 Features